appwrite/rfc/009-s3-storage-support.md

 <!-- Write your answer below. -->

 This feature is in process to make Appwrite Storage platform agnostic.
-This will allow adding AWS S3 as an storage option wih Appwrite, this will in turn allow appwrite to be delopyed in the modern platforms like Heroku, without loosing data.
+This will allow adding AWS S3 as an storage option wih Appwrite, this will in turn allow appwrite to be deployed in the modern platforms like Heroku, without loosing data.

 **What is the context or background in which this problem exists?**